 All the supported languages in Office for Mac a included as part of the installer package (.pkg) file.
 There aren't separate installer package files for each language, which means that admins can't choose which language to deploy to users.
 Instead, the language is based on the System Preferences settings.
 If none of the language settings are supported by Office, Office installs in English.
 However, all the languages get installed, which means users can switch to a different language without having to reinstall Office.

 Office for Mac is updated approximately once a month.
 These updates include, as needed, security updates and non-security updates, such as updates that provide stability or performance improvements for Office.
 For those users with a Microsoft 365 (or Office 365) plan, these updates can also include new or improved features.
 For more information, refer to Deploy updates for Office for Mac.

 For information about features in the various versions of Office for Mac, review the following resources.
 Keep in mind that Office LTSC for Mac 2021 and Office 2019 for Mac don't receive new features after they've been released.
 If you want to get new Office features on an on-going basis, you should consider moving to a Microsoft 365 (or Office 365) plan that includes Office.

 If you're looking for information to help your users get started with Office for Mac, review the resources on Office Help & Training.

 Office for Mac features

 For early access to new features, join the Office Insider program.

 Office LTSC for Mac 2021 features

-For information about the new features in Office LTSC for Mac 2021, see the following articles:
+For information about the new features in Office LTSC for Mac 2021, refer to the following articles: